-- Touch-less hand sanitizers with 60% alcohol rate will be available in areas that are used by middle and high school students for its effectiveness with Covid-19.
-Elementary students are discouraged to use these hand sanitizers as it may not be healthy for their skin.
+- Touch-less hand sanitizers with a 60% alcohol rate will be available in areas that are used by middle and high school students for their effectiveness with Covid-19.
+Elementary students are discouraged to use these hand sanitizers as they may not be healthy for their skin.
 Instead, elementary school students are encouraged to use soap and water.
 We have been working with our building contractors to ensure best practices with our AC and ventilation systems.

 - In addition, we are reducing areas requiring frequent touch.
 Most water fountains are converted to touch-less bottle filler stations.
 Therefore, students are encouraged to bring their own water bottle that can be refilled throughout the day.

-- To ensure safe travel in the building, traffic flow patterns will be visible and students will be instructed to adhere to these guidelines.
-Additionally, safe space guidelines will be expected at all times (water fountains, front desk, etc).
-Students will also be expected to maintain a safe space in the restrooms; therefore, only a few students will be permitted at any given time.
-Frequent planned breaks will be scheduled into the day and students rotated.
+- To ensure safe travel in the building, traffic flow patterns will be visible, and students will be instructed to adhere to these guidelines.
+Additionally, safe space guidelines will be expected at all times (water fountains, front desk, etc.).

-- For recess, ES and MS students will have opportunities to play outside in open-air areas, and safe space distancing will be taught and encouraged.
+- For recess, students will have opportunities to play outside in open-air areas, and safe space distancing will be taught and encouraged.
 Students will be in smaller groups during recess times.

 Pioneer Academy’s COVID-19 Pandemic Response Plan is based on recommendations from the Centers for Disease Control and Prevention (CDC) and NJ Department of Health (NJDOH) federal Occupational Safety and Health Administration (OSHA), including standards related to COVID-19; and NJ Governor’s executive orders (the Road Back Restart Plan for Education), as they pertain to COVID-19.